A Call For Change

 so much,

 I'm doing you a favor by saying, I do not want you to be with anyone that you hate or around anyone that you hate.
-So I'm not going to leave.
+So I'm not.

-Remember, what did I say about like, I would never want to be around somebody or even put myself in a group anything if I felt like not.
-That they didn't like you.
+That's kind of, remember what I say about, like, I would never want to be around somebody or even put myself in a group anything if I felt like not that they didn't like you.
+Yeah, right.

 But why would I do that?